-- a basic understanding of how compositional methods used by others - imaginative use of music concepts and compositional methods - reflecting with some support on their creative decisions
+- understanding how compositional methods and music concepts are used by others - imaginative development and use of music concepts and compositional methods - reflecting on their creative decision making

-Additional exemplification of assessment will be provided in the National Assessment Resource.
+Additional exemplification of assessment is provided in the National Assessment Resource.

 In teaching and learning there may be opportunities in the delivery of the Unit to observe learners providing evidence which satisfies completely or partially, the evidence requirements for an Outcome or all Outcomes.
-This is naturally occurring evidence and can be recorded using an observation checklist.
+This is naturally occurring evidence and this evidence can be recorded as evidence using an observation checklist.

-Some suggested methods of gathering evidence for this Unit are detailed below.
+Some additional methods of gathering evidence for this Unit are detailed below.